Skip to content Skip to footer

 As an out and proud gay man working in the university sector, Mat has a background in finance, recruitment, call centres and HR.
 Mat is an LGBTIQA+ Equality and mental health advocate, residing on the lands of the Wurundjeri people.
 His experience from the financial and corporate sectors, and his passionate involvement (both professionally and personally) in the LGBTQ+ and mental health communities allows him to bring a personalised enthusiasm to ensuring the continual growth and elevation of underrepresented communities across a number of areas.

-Now working at RMIT University in Naarm (Melbourne), Mat is a Diversity and Inclusion Advisor and works across a number of focus areas such as gender equality, accessibility/disability, LGBTQ+ and cultural inclusion.
+Now working at RMIT University in Naarm (Melbourne), Mat is the Inclusion, Diversity, Equity and Access Lead and works across a number of focus areas such as gender equality, accessibility/disability, LGBTQ+ and cultural inclusion.

 Life Members and Associates